helander/node-red-boolean-gates/README.md

 ### Configuration options

-In addition to selecting the boolan function (or entrance function) of a node, the following configuration options are available:
+In addition to selecting the boolan function of a node, the following configuration options are available:
 * `Startup filter` - A time period, in seconds, during node startup when no node output is produced.
 * `Default output` - Select what to happen if not enough input is available.
 No output, true or false are the options.
 This function is not available in case the `Startup filter` period is 0 seconds.

 It should be noted that, the application of these configurations might not be required on all nodes in a flow.
 If a node "early" in a flow do not produce output, that will impact other nodes further "down" the flow.
 In many cases, it may be enough to apply these configurations in the gate nodes where signals are entering the boolean "circuit".

-### Entrance function

-The entrance function regards all incoming wires as one single logical input.
-This means that the input value in any incoming message is instantly reflected in the nodes output.
-Of course, the `Startup filter` setting apply, so the output reflection may not be instant.

 # Implementation info